Overview of How the Stock Market works

 - The difference between the highest bid and lowest ask prices is called the bid-ask spread; this gives a gauge about the liquidity of the stock.
 Since Apple is a highly traded stock, such situations where the bid and ask are about 6 ticks (each tick in the USA is 0.01USD) is rare.

 The way stock market works have been greatly improved over generations, and it matches the demand and supply perfectly.
 The utilization of an auctioning mechanism, with anonymous nature, brings out the information in the best possible way.

 - The stock market uses demand and supply as the driving force.
 As good as this is, there are other derivativesDerivativesDerivatives in finance are financial instruments that derive their value from the value of the underlying asset.
 The underlying asset can be bonds, stocks, currency, commodities, etc. The four types of derivatives are - Option contracts, Future derivatives contracts, Swaps, Forward derivative contracts. that are dependent on stocks, and people can change the supply of stocks to move the option prices in the direction they want.
 The anonymity makes it tough to trace back to the owner.

 - The complete flow of information is not yet possible in a current way.
 If the information flow is complete, there should be no sudden drops or surge in stock prices – which is not the case currently.

 - When machines take over trading, incidents like Flash Crash can make the market go haywire.

-- The closer the exchange is to the trader the faster the stock price data and that can make things difficult for traders in a different location
+- The closer the exchange is to the trader, the faster the stock price data, which can make things difficult for traders in a different location.

 - The stock Market encourages active investments rather than passive ones.

-This has been a guide to How does the Stock Market Work?
-Here we discuss common terminologies used in the stock market along with its example, advantages, and disadvantages.
-You can learn more about accounting from following articles –
+This article has been a guide to How does the Stock Market Work?
+Here we discuss common terminologies used in the stock market and its example, advantages, and disadvantages.
+You can learn more about accounting from the following articles –